Related videos:

 However, the most concerning element of the statement is the suspicion of person-to-person transmission.

 Van Kerkhove also emphasized that the danger is not comparable to that of other respiratory viruses: "The risk to the general population is low.
-This is not a virus that spreads like the flu or covid; it is quite different."
+This is not a virus that spreads like the flu or COVID; it is quite different."

 The cases: a Dutch couple, a British man, and a German woman

-The first case was a Dutch man aged 70 years who fell ill on April 6 with fever, headache, and diarrhea, and died on board on April 11 without any microbiological tests being conducted.
+The first case was a Dutch man aged 70 years who fell ill on April 6 with fever, headache, and diarrhea, and died on board on April 11 without any microbiological tests being performed.

-His wife, aged 69 years, disembarked in Santa Elena on April 24 with gastrointestinal symptoms, worsened during a flight to Johannesburg, and died upon arrival at the emergency room on April 26; she was confirmed positive by PCR on May 4.
+His wife, aged 69 years, disembarked in Santa Elena on April 24 with gastrointestinal symptoms, worsened during a flight to Johannesburg, and died upon arrival at the emergency room on April 26; she was confirmed by PCR on May 4.

 A German citizen died on board on May 2 with symptoms of pneumonia, and her case is being treated as suspicious.